Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Introduction

-In this respect, grid-based methods, such as Lattice Boltzmann (LB), are not expected to offer a competitive alternative to the two aforementioned class of methods.
-Nevertheless, owing to its efficiency, especially on parallel computers, and its flexibility towards the inclusion of physical effects beyond single-phase hydrodynamics, it appears worth exploring the possibility of using LB also in the framework of electrified fluids and jets.
-For instance, in the last decade significant improvements in LB methods for modelling microfluidic flows containing electrostatic interactions have been achieved \cite{li2003discrete,kupershtokh2006lattice}, opening new applications of LB methods in electrohydrodynamic problems \cite{huang2007application,gong2010lattice,medvedev2010lattice,bararnia2013breakup,kupershtokh2014three}.
-In particular, LB methods were successfully employed to simulate deformations and breakup of conductive vapor bubbles, bubble deformation due to electrostriction, dynamics of drops with different electric permittivity.
+In this respect, grid-based methods, such as Lattice Boltzmann methods (LBM), are not expected to offer a competitive alternative to the two aforementioned class of methods.
+Nevertheless, owing to its efficiency, especially on parallel computers, and its flexibility towards the inclusion of physical effects beyond single-phase hydrodynamics, it appears worth exploring the possibility of using LBM also in the framework of electrified fluids and jets.
+For instance, in the last decade significant improvements in LBM for modelling microfluidic flows containing electrostatic interactions have been achieved \cite{li2003discrete,kupershtokh2006lattice}, opening new applications of LBM in electrohydrodynamic problems \cite{huang2007application,gong2010lattice,medvedev2010lattice,bararnia2013breakup,kupershtokh2014three}.
+In particular, LBM was successfully employed to simulate deformations and breakup of conductive vapour bubbles, bubble deformation due to electrostriction, dynamics of drops with different electric permittivity.
 All these investigations usually exploit the approach originally introduced by A. L. Kupershtokh and D. A. Medvedev \cite{kupershtokh2006lattice}, where dielectric liquids are assumed with zero free charge density, so that the charge carriers are essentially locally bounded to the material \cite{landau2013electrodynamics}.
-Within this assumption, charge carriers are explicitly modeled by a convective transport equation solved by a second LB solver, taking into account the rates of ionization and recombination of charge carriers fluctuating around a local value (distribution) of equilibrium.
+Within this assumption, charge carriers are explicitly modelled by a convective transport equation solved by a second LB solver, taking into account the rates of ionization and recombination of charge carriers fluctuating around a local value (distribution) of equilibrium.